kuiper2000/chaos_and_predictability/_sources/intro.md

 	* Climatological distribution vs forecast distribution
     * State-dependent predictability and the mathematical assumptions
     * Where the uncertainty comes from?
-    * Ensemble forecast in weather and climate
+    * Introduction to ensemble forecast in weather and climate
     * HW1: Lorenz 63 model (testing state-dependent predictability) (10%)
 * Week 2: __Predictability Source in atmosphere__
 	* The origins of predictability (Scale Seperation)